jftubridy/comicAPI/README.md

-# Weekday Calculator
+# ComicAPI
-### By Rochelle Roberts
+### By Joseph Tubridy and Lisa Jensen

 ---

 ## Description
-* This program calculates the day for any given date.
+* This is a program to check the weather of a user designated location.

 ## Technologies Used